My Favorite Hotels in Koh Samui

 The Best Area to Stay in Koh Samui

 About halfway down the east coast of southern Thailand, the country’s second-largest island is among an archipelago of about 80 islands, only a handful of which are inhabited.
-This very likable and pleasingly compact island rivals Phuket and Bali as the perfect tropical getaway in Southeast Asia, especially among families.
+This very likable and pleasingly compact island rivals Phuket and Bali as the perfect tropical getaway in Southeast Asia, especially for families.
 While Phuket (Thailand’s largest) is sleazy in places, often overcrowded, and difficult to get around, Samui maintains its charm with temples and markets among the malls and resorts and some of the most alluring beaches on the planet.
 Adding to the attractions is an abundance of water sports, useful public transport along the coastal roads, and good value throughout.

 At the northeastern tip are Choeng Mon, Plai Laem, and Bangrak, all home to luxury resorts and individual villas, often facing stunning but remote beaches.
 Further west along the north coast and still handy to the airport is Bo Phut, popular among families.
 Next to Bo Phut, Maenam offers a village setting and is home to the main terminal for boat trips and inter-island ferries.
 The north coast finishes at Bang Por, where the resorts and villas are new but isolated and less accessible.